Zveaga/Zveaga/README.md

 # Hi there👋 Welcome to my profile

-My name is Rares and I am an aspiring software engineering currently studying at Codam Coding College in Amsterdam.<br>
+My name is Rares and I am a junior software engineer currently studying at Codam Coding College in Amsterdam.<br>

 My stack: C++, C, JavaScript, React, TypeScript, CSS, HTML